malklera/mutual-funds/README.md

 >
   $ 14.563,697
 </h3>
-Save as a string first, later I will deal with converting it to a float.
+Get ride of "$ " and convert the rest to a float64, see how go deal with "." and ",", this will appended to the slices if it already exist or initialize the first run I just thought of something, i want to know when i get the value, the value slice has to be a map instead, where i have date and value

 Another where I put the downloaded content to an actual data structure, check what type of data structure I want to use.